daniel347x/newgene/README.md

 2) Download the Boost libraries from this web site: https://www.boost.org/users/download/.
 The boost_1_67_0.zip file should work.

 3) Right click the zip file and click "Extract All".
 Note that it may take awhile for all of the files to be extracted.
+Make sure that the file path that these are extracted into does not have spaces (ex. of good file path: C:/NewGene/...).

 4) Follow the instructions to build the full set of Boost libraries from this web site: https://www.boost.org/doc/libs/1_67_0/more/getting_started/windows.html.
 Section 5.1 should be sufficient.
 Note: the Boost libraries are buggy.
 It is possible that a file may be missing.
 If this is the case, you can try manually adding that file to the folder, re-downloading the most up-to-date version of Boost, or downloading the previous version of Boost.
+  i.
+Check that the built Boost libraries have vc-141 in their names.
+You may need to uninstall later versions of Visual Studio.

 5) Add the following environment variables to your Operating System (in Windows 10 go to Control Panel -> System and Security -> System -> Advanced System Settings -> Environment Variables): BOOST_ROOT and BOOST_LIB_MSVC12_X86.
 BOOST_ROOT should be set to the root Boost directory, and BOOST_LIB_MSVC12_X86 should be set to the directory containing the built Boost libraries.